Looking to buy?

 Step 1 - Register to Bid

-This is a one-off payment and will enable you to continue watching every auction we have in the future.
+This is a one-off payment and will enable you to participate in any future auction.
 Please understand that we need to do this to confirm all registered bidders for security reasons.
 To register, you must agree to our Terms and Conditions.

 Once registered, it’s up to you to keep your account information strictly confidential as you will be responsible for all bids made through your account.